rndmorris/Salis-Arcana/docs/enhancements.md

 Requires `arcaneWorkbenchGhostItemFix=true` in the bugfixes module.

 If enabled, allows swapping a wand's components using vis from the wand being modified.

+# Enhancements - Vis Relay/Amulet Improvements:

+## Config Option: `visRelayBoxExpansion`

+Increases the range of the vis relay at which items like amulets will be charged.
+Default is 5, which means players will have to be within 5 blocks of the relay.

+## Config Option: `visAmuletRechargeSpeed`

+The rate, in ticks, at which the vis amulet will recharge itself.

+## Config Option: `visAmuletTransferRate`

+Used to control how much vis can be transferred to and from the vis amulet.

+## Config Option: `visAmuletCheckInventory`

+If enabled, the vis amulet will check the player's inventory for wands, instead of just the player's hand.